f3-admins/jenkins-shared-lib/README.md

     - `commonCleanup.groovy`: Script for handling cleanup tasks in pipelines.
     - `commonEmail.groovy`: Script for handling send notifications email in pipelines.

+- **`email-templates/`**:
+  Contains Groovy script content templates, which must be saved to the `#JENKINS_HOME/email-templates` folder.
+    - `build_status.groovy`: the template without artifacts information
+    - `build_status-v2.groovy`: the template with artifacts information
 ## Usage in Jenkins Pipeline

 To use the shared library in your Jenkins pipelines, you'll need to include it as a global shared library in Jenkins.
 Follow the steps below to set it up: